Kong/mashape-oauth/FLOWS.md

     - `access_token`
     - `expires_in`
     - `refresh_token`
-3. Application stores `access_token` to use in subsequent requests in various manners dependant on the Service.
+3. Application stores `access_token` to use in subsequent requests in various manners dependent on the Service.
     - Generally this value is stored in a session or cookie, and then placed into the request as an `Authorization: [Bearer] access_token` header string where `[Bearer]` is the Header Authorization Bearer Name it could be Bearer, OAuth, MAC, etc…